 The miracle of Easter can be difficult for young children to understand.
-Last year I came across a wonderful children’s Lent activity which helps kids better understand the events of Holy Week.
-It’s called a Resurrection Garden.
+This children’s Lent activity helps kids better understand the events of Holy Week.
+Creating a Resurrection Garden is a simple and powerful Easter activity they will remember all their lives.

 To create our Resurrection Garden I filled a shallow Tupperware dish with some dirt from an old flower pot.
 Then I added a miniature flower pot to the container to be used as the tomb later.
 You could easily use a small paper cup for the tomb.